alaunal/project-hol-legal-term-explainer/README.md

    - **Get Related Articles**: Find articles related to the selected text
 3. Click on your desired option
 4. View the explanation or related articles in the tooltip
+5. Use the "Copy" button to copy explanations to your clipboard

 ## Technical Details